1Marc/marcgrabanski.com/src/pages/pages/2018-10-21--jquery-ui-datepicker/index.md

 ![jQuery UI Datepicker Screenshot](http://marcgrabanski.com/img/jquery-ui-datepicker.jpg)

+👋 Hi!
+I am the original creator of the jQuery UI Datepicker. 😀

 Most likely, you are looking for a [demo of jQuery UI Datepicker](http://jqueryui.com/datepicker/).
 The jQuery Datepicker project has been donated to the [jQuery UI project](http://jqueryui.com).
 However, since the jQuery UI team had a different direction in mind than Keith Wood (co-author of jQuery Datepicker), Keith Wood has created another implementation of, [jQuery Datepicker](http://keith-wood.name/datepick.html).